hxmid/rawrand/readme.md

 - different sensitivity randomisation methods:

-    - 0. true random
+    - 1. true random

-    - 1. truncated normal distribution
+    - 2. truncated normal distribution
         - should have the average sensitivity closer to your base sens

-    - 2. fixed mean randomisation
+    - 3. fixed mean randomisation
         - keeps the mean of the generated sensitivities very close to your base sens, within 5%

-    - 3. log normal
+    - 4. log normal

 - sensitivity interpolation, smoothing out transitions between each sens

-- anticheat compliant (assuming the anticheat allows for rawaccel to be run)
+- anticheat compliant (assuming the anticheat allows rawaccel)

+- game agnostic, due to it only needing a base sens, and min/max sens range

-- (relatively) intuitive use
+- intuitive use

 ## planned features